Assign optimization for algorithmic differentiation reuse index management strategies: Reuse index management and copy optimization

+void useIndex(int i) { useCount[i] += 1; // new use location of the index } }; \end{codeRefInline} \ic{useIndex} is called for each copy operation and \ic{unuseIndex} is called for each free of an index. \ic{count} can be used to check if the last reference to the index is freed and therefore is safe to be used again.

+Table \ref{tab.solutionComp} compares, no reference counting, the shared pointer solution, and the proposed \ic{useCount} solution.
+The \ic{useCount} vector solution requires less memory than the shared pointer solution and should be faster since it only requires array accesses instead of dereference operations.
+In comparison with no reference counting, each index requires an additional $4$ bytes in the \ic{useCount} vector and each free and copy operation requires now an array access.
+For the copy operation, the array access is negligible compared to the memory operations for the creation of a statement on the tape.

+The class \ic{IndexUseCount} can now be used to implement a new index manager named \ic{MultiUseIndex- Manager}.
+The full implementation is shown in Appendix \ref{sec.multiUseImplementation}.
+The same strategy is also implemented in a new index manager in CoDiPack \cite{CoDiPack}.
+Unlike linear index management, the new index manager is not compatible with C-like memory operations because index copies have to be accompanied by incrementing the respective reference counters.
+Based on the implementations in Appendices \ref{sec.linarImplementation} to \ref{sec.multiUseImplementation}, we provide a comparison of all three index managers in Table \ref{tab.summary}.
+It can be seen that the linear index manager has a very low implementation complexity since neither branching nor any array lookups are required.
+The implementation complexity for the multi use index manager is increased in contrast to the reuse index manager.

 In the following, we formulate equations for the precise memory consumption due to the different index managers.
-Table \ref{tab.summary} and above explanations give rise to the definitions in equations \eqref{eq.defStart} to \eqref{eq.defEnd}.
+Table \ref{tab.summary} gives rise to the definitions in equations \eqref{eq.defStart} to \eqref{eq.defEnd}.

-The distinction between usual assign statements and copy statements is due the assign optimization for the linear index manager and the new use count index manager.
-For reuse index managers, $i_\text{max}$ is equal to the maximum identifier assigned to an AD value.
+The distinction between usual assign statements ($s_a$) and copy statements ($s_c$) is due to the copy optimization for the linear index manager and the new multi use index manager.
+For reuse index managers, $i_\text{max}$ is equal to the maximum index assigned to an AD value.

 With these definitions, the memory consumption of the index managers are given by Equations \eqref{eq.memStart} to \eqref{eq.memEnd}.
 Note that we show only the memory with respect to the index management.
-Other memory for each statement, argument or other management memory is not considered.
+Memory for each statement, argument, or other management memory is not considered.

+The linear index manager (LIM) generates an adjoint vector that has the size of the number of statements minus the number of copy statements due to the copy optimization.
+However, it does not generate memory for each distributed index.
+The other two index managers generate adjoint vectors that are sized according to the number of AD variables in the program ($i_\text{max}$).
+Usually, these are smaller by orders of magnitude compared to the linear index management case.